doofmars/spotiguess/README.md

     + Who has the longest streak (in time)
     + Who has added the most unavailable songs (from the perspective of the game master)
 - Admin interface on the game master

+## Available Scripts

+In the project directory, you can run:

+### `yarn start`

+Runs the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br />
+You will also see any lint errors in the console.

+### `yarn test`

+Launches the test runner in the interactive watch mode.<br />
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn build`

+Builds the app for production to the `build` folder.<br />
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.<br />
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn eject`

+**Note: this is a one-way operation.
+Once you `eject`, you can’t go back!**